 a handmade chapbook, edition of 100.
 Photography and construction by Lisa Steichmann, Poetry by Petra Kuppers. riverdog press @2012

-The chapbook emerged from the song cycle Spherical, which began its journey at an Olimpias disability culture retreat at Sierra Hot Springs and developed through a series of somatics workshops and performances in California, Australia and Michigan.
+The chapbook emerged from the song cycle Spherical, which began its journey at an Olimpias disability culture retreat at Sierra Hot Springs and developed through a series of somatics workshops and performances in California, Australia and Michigan in what became Pearl Stitch.
 Lisa shot the photos underwater in Pickerel Lake, where we swim like Amazons in the cold spring water.

-for a different part of Spherical, hear this soundpoem, created by opera singer Misha Penton, poetry Petra Kuppers (textsound, Vol. 12, 2012)
+for a different part of Pearl Stitch, hear this soundpoem, created by opera singer Misha Penton, poetry Petra Kuppers (textsound, Vol. 12, 2012)

-Other parts of Spherical have been published in Beauty is a Verb: The New Poetry of Disability, and in Streetnotes: Ethnography, Poetry and the Documentary Experience.
+Other parts of Pearl Stitch have been published in Beauty is a Verb: The New Poetry of Disability, and in Streetnotes: Ethnography, Poetry and the Documentary Experience.

-An editorial collective intriguingly deformed Spherical-infused writing (DIY: what can you do for yourself?
+An editorial collective intriguingly deformed Pearl Stitch-infused writing (DIY: what can you do for yourself?
 The Poeti(x) of Disability Activism) in the journal Epistemologies.

 For a discussion of the creation of the FEDPP project, there's a journal article: